-Variants in this family are Trojan that infect Windows Mobile devices and send SMS messages to premium rate phone numbers, without the user's consent.
+Variants in this family are trojans that infect Windows Mobile devices and send SMS messages to premium rate phone numbers, without the user's consent.
 This results in abnormally high phone charges.
-Alert users may detect the presence of an infection by

-This Trojan's behavior is reminiscent of the malicious dialers of yesteryear, except that the targeted device is now a mobiel device rather than a computer connecting to the Internet via a modem.
+This trojan's behavior is reminiscent of the malicious dialers of yesteryear, except that the targeted device is now a mobile device rather than a computer connecting to the Internet via a modem.

 To perform its message sending routine, on execution some Redoc variants will read configuration parameters from a file named setups.dll, a text file that contains the following information: